 - Access to gene-specific clinical trials and treatments; a number of gene replacement and other molecular therapies are currently in trial, including UK centres.
 In 2020, the first gene therapy for inherited retinal disease was made available on the NHS.2

-- For many genes, there is no gene-specific treatment in the development pipeline, which may cause disappointment and anxiety.
+For many genes, there is no gene-specific treatment in the development pipeline, which may cause disappointment.
+However, gene-agnostic treatments such as cell therapies are now reaching clinical testing.
 Retina UK provides regular research updates.

 Where possible, genetic testing should always be accompanied by or followed up with genetic counselling so that patients have an opportunity to discuss issues and options and receive a detailed explanation of their result.